 If you live in an area that isn’t yet covered by the NDIS, your child can get funding under the Better Start for Children with Disability initiative.
 If your child is eligible for the NDIS, he can move to the NDIS when it comes to your area.
 Read our NDIS and Better Start FAQs for more information.

 Although it’s easy to get caught up in looking after your child, it’s important to look after your own wellbeing too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 If you need support, a good place to start is with your doctors and genetic counsellors.

 You can also get support from the Fragile X Association of Australia (FXAA).
-The FXAA provides support to families affected by Fragile X, and offers a range of services including counselling, clinical services, parent support, research and education groups.
-You can contact the FXAA by phoning 1300 394 636 or emailing email@example.com.
+The FXAA provides support to families affected by Fragile X. It offers a range of services including counselling, clinical services, parent support, research and education groups.
+You can call the FXAA on 1300 394 636.

 Talking to other parents can also be a great way to get support.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.

 If you have other children, these siblings of children with disability need to feel that they’re just as important to you – that you care about them and what they’re going through.
 It’s important to talk with them, spend time with them, and find the right support for them too.